GSA/datagov-website/README.md

 ## www-redirects

-A tiny nginx application that redirects URLs from our subdomains to www.data.gov.
+A tiny nginx application that redirects URLs from our subdomains to data.gov.

 ### Services